HTTP vs HTTPS

 Add an SSL certificate

 It automates the process from here.
-Once the order is placed, our system will verify DNS has been pointed and install the certificate.
-Certificates install within just a few minutes; however, sometimes, this can take up to 24 hours.
+Once the order is placed, our system will verify that the DNS has been pointed and install the certificate.
+Certificates are installed within just a few minutes; however, sometimes, this can take up to 24 hours.

 All SSLs ordered through WP Engine default to Auto-Renew and Secured All URLs.